 Selected several FISH!
 Agents—people respected for their energy and influence— in each area of Blue Care to guide the infusion of FISH!

-Designated local “champions”, called StarFish, to keep the momentum alive by planning fun projects/events and celebrate people for making a positive difference.
+Designated local “champions”, called StarFish, to keep the momentum alive by planning fun projects/events and celebrating people for making a positive difference.

 Created special badges for people who had attended FISH!
 Camps or had been observed living FISH! practices.
 These Blue Swimmers wore their “attitudes” on their badges.
 The badges invited questions from staff and clients, leading to genuine conversations about the power of truly “choosing” your attitude.